swoops/video-game-save-file-trojans/README.md

 published.
 I'm currently between employers, but assuming that I'm working with a new company before publication, I intend to publish on my next employer's website.
 Regardless, I will link to the article(s) from here.

+## Prevalence

+Ren'Py is a very vast community.
+There are games like DDLC that are all about the story.
+No one would want to skip ahead in such a game, so it's hard to find save files for it.
+There are other games where one might want to skip the boring story to get to the "good part".
+So it is hard to qualify just how prevalence save file sharing is in Ren'Py as a whole.